cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The FLP described in {{flp-bbcggi19}} extends the proof system of
 {{BBCGGI19}}, Section 4.2 in a few ways.

-First, the validity circuit in our construction includes an additional, random input (this is the "joint randomness" derived from the measurement shares in Prio3; see {{prio3-construction}}).
+First, the validity circuit in the construction includes an additional, random input (this is the "joint randomness" derived from the measurement shares in Prio3; see {{prio3-construction}}).
 This allows for circuit optimizations that trade a small soundness error for a shorter proof.
 For example, consider a